-I was elected as a Hamilton City Councillor in 2013 and am now standing for Mayor.
+I was elected as a Hamilton City Councillor in 2013 and became Mayor of Hamilton in 2016.

-I believe my experience running a business at the coal face, where I’ve had to go against the grain at times and make hard and fast decisions, will be a valuable asset to our city.
+I believe my experience running a business at the coal face, where I’ve had to go against the grain at times and make hard and fast decisions, is a valuable asset to our city.

 Over the course of my career, I have learned how to work hard, navigate changing economic landscapes and overcome some fairly substantial setbacks.

-My business Kings Finance is a well-established lender of personal, vehicle, construction & development finance.
+My business Kings Finance is a well-established lender of construction & development finance.
 I also own commercial property in Hamilton and have various other business interests in the city.